glf30/5a-Event-API-Project/README.md

 ## Project Overview

-You will design and build the backend for **EventHub**, a basic event management system.1 You will:
+You will design and build the backend for **EventHub**, a basic event management system.
+You will:

 - Design MongoDB models for key entities